FxPape/MTIBB/README.md

     * everything else matrix-nio supports in RoomMessages
 * Commands
     * accepted via channel or query
-    * answers via query only (to not spam the channel)
+    * answers via query/notice only (to not spam the channel)
     * ``?users`` to get users active in the respective other channel
     * ``?ignoreme`` to not be relayed
     * ``?relayme`` to be relayed (again)